Abirpothi

 3. He also had a small Art School in Paris which he ran for about three years.

-4. He published a book on September 30, 1947, named “Jazz”, containing prints of his colorful cut paper collages, accompanied by written thoughts.
+4. Artist Henri Matisse published a book on September 30, 1947, named “Jazz”, containing prints of his colourful cut paper collages, accompanied by written thoughts.
 This was after his surgery which left him wheelchair-bound.

-5. He wanted to become a lawyer, and also passed his bar examination.
-However, later at the age of 21, when down with appendicitis and having nothing to do, he discovered the painter within himself.
+5. At the age of 21, when down with appendicitis and having nothing to do, he discovered the painter within himself.

 6. While living in Vence, France, at the Villa Le Reve in the 1940s, Matisse had three cats Minouche, Coussi, and La Puce whom he fed pieces of brioche every morning.